-Harbor Springs, MI – HARBOR, Inc. has become a “Connected” certified community under Connected Nation’s Connected community engagement program.
+Harbor Springs, MI.
+(August 22, 2014) – HARBOR, Inc. has become a “Connected” certified community under Connected Nation’s Connected community engagement program.
 The event took place today at Harbor Springs High School where the results from the assessment and future plans for broadband expansion were unveiled.

 HARBOR, Inc. is the tenth Michigan community, and twenty-fourth in the nation, to receive this recognition under Connected Nation’s Connected community engagement program.
 Charlevoix County became the first certified community, nationally, exactly two years ago.

 “HARBOR, Inc. has brought together a diverse group of organizations, municipalities, community members, and service providers to address the regional issue of broadband availability and its use,” said HARBOR, Inc. Executive Director Rachel Smolinski.
 “We have made great progress through the efforts of our team and the support of Connect Michigan, but we have more work to do.”

 HARBOR, Inc. Broadband Team

 Joining in today’s commemoration of HARBOR, Inc.’s accomplishments included HARBOR, Inc. Chairperson, Kathryn Breighner, Harbor Springs Public School Superintendent Mark Tompkins, Suttons Bay Public Schools Superintendent, Chris Nelson, Cross Village Township Supervisor Gene Reck, Emmet County Director of Planning and Zoning, Tammy Doernenburg, Michigan Public Service Commission, Director of Telecommunications, Robin Alcona, and others at the Harbor Springs High School Performing Arts Center.
 The event included a tour of Harbor Springs school facilities to demonstrate achievements that the school district made in enhancing the use of digital technology in the classroom and supporting the use of technology within the community.